By visitation · National Parks

 By Nicholas Major · Last updated

 The bottom of the National Parks visitation list is dominated by units that are physically hard to reach.
-Six of the ten least-visited official National Parks are in Alaska, including Gates of the Arctic and Kobuk Valley, which have no roads and no commercial trails.
+Kobuk Valley in Alaska, with no roads and no trails, anchors the bottom of the table.
+Alaska's other famously empty parklands, Gates of the Arctic, Katmai, and Lake Clark among them, carry the National Park & Preserve designation, so they sit outside this parks-only ranking despite seeing just as few visitors.
 Isle Royale (Lake Superior, ferry- or seaplane-only and closed November through April) is the only unit that operates a deliberate seasonal closure for the bulk of the year.
-North Cascades, Great Basin, Black Canyon of the Gunnison, and Congaree round out the typical bottom 15 — these are road-accessible but get a fraction of the network's foot traffic because they sit far from major air hubs and don't carry the brand recognition of the marquee parks.
+North Cascades, Great Basin, Black Canyon of the Gunnison, and Congaree round out the typical bottom 15; these are road-accessible but get a fraction of the network's foot traffic because they sit far from major air hubs and don't carry the brand recognition of the marquee parks.
+If your question is really "which National Parks are least crowded" rather than "least visited," scroll to the peak-month ranking below, which sorts by how quiet each park stays even at its busiest.
 The five-year average here is meaningful: single-year totals at this tail can swing 30-50% with one ferry-service change or one wildfire closure.

 Bottom 25 by five-year average.